Best Fastpacking Packs of 2026

 • Heavy and overbuilt

-• Disappointing shoulder strap pocket configuration on the women’s specific version
+• Disappointing shoulder strap pocket configuration on the women-specific version

-Ultimate Direction has somehow become nearly synonymous with fastpacking, and the Ultimate Direction Fastpack 40 (unisex version) and Ultimate Direction Fastpackher 30 2.0 (women’s version) are updates to the company’s classic fastpacking packs.
+Ultimate Direction was one of the first options in the fastpacking pack market, and the Ultimate Direction Fastpack 40 (unisex version) and Ultimate Direction Fastpackher 30 2.0 (women’s version) are updates to the company’s classic offerings.
 While the women’s version of this pack has an upgraded back panel to increase breathability, these packs still struggle to compete with others on this list.
-They’re heavy, they’re overbuilt, they have zippers, and they’re the least stylish packs we tested.
+Compared to other options, we found that they’re a bit heavy and overbuilt.
 However, you can take them fastpacking and have an enjoyable time, just not as much as with other fastpacks in this guide.
-As one of our testers said, “The Ultimate Direction Fastpack 30 does a job; it just doesn’t do it super well.”
+As one of our testers said, “The Ultimate Direction Fastpack does a job; it just doesn’t do it super well.”

 We loved the brand’s original fastpack models from 2014, which were simpler and, therefore, lighter.
 In fact, we still use the original version of the Ultimate Direction Fastpack 20 on some trips.
-Still, the packs have complexified and gotten heavier over the years without improving fit or other crucial aspects.
+Still, the packs have become more complex and heavier over the years without improving fit or other crucial aspects.
 We believe the company’s fastpacks could shine again by returning to their roots.

-Many new-to-the-game fastpackers are drawn to this pair of packs because the company is well-known in the trail running world for its multiple styles and capacities of running vests, as well as running belts, handhelds, and more.
+Many new-to-the-game fastpackers are drawn to this pair of packs because the company is well known in the trail running world for its multiple styles and capacities of running vests, as well as running belts, handhelds, and more.
 Ultimate Direction packs are also some of the most readily available fastpacks on the market, which is commendable.
 If you need one right now, you can get one.
-But this is all the more reason to encourage them to up their game and provide both tenderfoot and seasoned fastpackers with better products.

-The other thing they could do to reduce the pack’s weight is to get rid of the main compartment zipper.
-None of our testers found it useful; instead, they noted it as a possible point of failure, especially in desert environments where sand eats zippers alive.
+Another way they could reduce the pack’s weight is to remove the main compartment zipper.
+None of our testers found this useful; instead, they noted it as a possible point of failure, especially in desert environments where sand eats zippers alive.

 While the shoulder strap pockets on the unisex version are nearly as good as those on other packs, those on the women’s version were lacking.
-Because they shortened and narrowed the shoulder straps on the vest of the Fastpackher 30 2.0, the pockets are fewer and shorter.
-This is the biggest issue we have with this pack: how, in shrinking the vest proportions, they limit the pocket layout.
-In our opinion, the vest on a fastpack doesn’t need to be reduced as much; there’s plenty of space on our women testers’ small/medium-sized torsos for a wider and longer vest and, therefore, the same pocket configuration as the one on the unisex version.
+Because they shortened and narrowed the shoulder straps on the harness of the Fastpackher 30 2.0, the pockets are fewer and shorter.
+This is our biggest issue with this pack: how they limit the pocket layout by shrinking the vest proportions.
+In our opinion, the vest on a fastpack doesn’t need as much reducing; there’s plenty of space on our women testers’ small- and medium-sized torsos for a wider and longer vest and, therefore, the same pocket configuration as the one on the unisex version.
+What is perhaps even more annoying is that Ultimate Direction has now created a unisex 30-liter pack, and they’ve managed to put decent pockets on that one.

 We appreciated that the Fastpack 40 fits a BV500 bear canister vertically inside and does so more comfortably than other packs on this list.
-The pack’s firmer back pad and structure keep the hard plastic canister from barreling into your back.
+The pack’s firmer back pad and structure keep the hard plastic canister from barreling, that is misshaping your pack and uncomfortably into your back.
 However, a BV500 takes up most of the pack, so you’ll want to share gear with a partner if you go this route.

-Everyone here at iRunFar agreed that we really want to see Ultimate Direction compete in the fastpacking world.
-We want to see them simplify their packs, lose the zippers, and reduce the overall weight of their packs.
-We also want them to offer the same shoulder strap pockets on their women’s and unisex fastpacks.
-If they do these things, we will be much more excited to take one of their packs on our next fastpacking adventure.
+Everyone here at iRunFar agreed that we really want Ultimate Direction to compete in the fastpacking world.
+We want them to simplify their packs, remove the zippers, and reduce their overall weight.
+We also want them to offer the same shoulder strap pockets on their women’s fastpacks as on their unisex fastpacks.
+If they do these things, we will be much more excited to take one of their packs on our next fast-packing adventure.

 Shop the Ultimate Direction Fastpack 40Shop the Ultimate Direction Fastpackher 30 2.0